vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ## The plan

-Now, let's create a simple event-triggered data source that listens for messages.
-In order to avoid the trouble of implementing an actual source, our data source will simulate an actual source by using a separate thread.
-This thread will send the data source a random message every second.
+Now, let's create a simple event-triggered data source that accepts messages.
+In order to simulate an actual source, we'll use a C# `Timer` that sends the data source a random message, every second.

 ## Create the data source